Starbucks Sous Vide Egg Bites Bacon Gruyere

 What makes the Starbucks Egg Bites so good?

-Sous vide egg bites contain eggs, cottage cheese, Monterey Jack cheese, Gruyere, bacon, and a pinch of salt.
-So if you are looking for a low-carb and diabetic-friendly breakfast, this recipe is for you.
+Sous vide egg bites contain eggs, cottage cheese, Monterey Jack cheese, Gruyere cheese, bacon, and a pinch of salt.
+So if you are looking for a breakfast that is low-carb and diabetic-friendly, this recipe is for you.

-Before I go into the recipe, this is not my typical copycat recipe.
-I want you to be able to make these from ingredients you have in your kitchen, with tools that you usually have.
+Before I go into the recipe, let me say this is not my typical copycat recipe.
+I want you to be able to make my copycat recipes with ingredients you have in your kitchen and with the tools and equipment you usually have.

 This recipe meets the condition of being made with ingredients you already have.
 The Starbucks Sous Vide Egg bites need a Sous Vide to prepare them.